kiolan/REACT-ROUTES-TRANSITION/README.md

 # Change into new directory:
 cd ~/bin

-# Git clone this r
+# Git clone this repo:
+git clone